Wege zur Raumschiffahrt

-In this work, Oberth “translates the dream of space travel that has been cherished by humanity for centuries into the language of formulas and construction designs.”
-Even after the introduction of powerful electronic computers that deliver more precise numerical results, this work and its formulas were used in research, development and teaching in space technology because “you can read from the formulas what really matters, how things are connected and how to find the best middle ground between all of this.”
+Computers did during this time to perform the calculations necessary.
+However, this work and its formulas were reputedly used in research, development and teaching in space technology because as Oberth says “you can read from the formulas what really matters, how things are connected and how to find the best middle ground between all of this.”

 Contents

 Oberth's Model B design for a two-stage rocket.

 The work is divided into four parts.
 The first part deals in general terms with the principles of recoil propulsion and its operation in space.
 His starting point are four assumptions that could not be verified at the time and were therefore controversial: